ishine/DualCodec/README.md

 ```

 ## News
 - 2025-03-30: Added automatic downloading from huggingface.
-Uploaded some TTS models.
+Uploaded some TTS models (DualCodec-VALLE, DualCodec-Voicebox).
 - 2025-01-22: I added training and finetuning instructions for DualCodec, as well as a gradio interface.
 Version is v0.3.0.
-- 2025-01-16: Finished releasing DualCodec inference codes, the version is v0.1.0.
+- 2025-01-16: Finished writing DualCodec inference codes, the version is v0.1.0.
 Latest versions are synced to pypi.

 ## Available models
 <!-- - 12hz_v1: DualCodec model trained with 12Hz sampling rate.